aplteam/Cider/docs/Cider-API-Reference.md

 The projects can be specified as fully qualified namespace names, as aliase or as project paths, or a mixture of them.

-The optional left argument is relevant only for test cases.
+Via the optional left argument the user can specify two arguments:

+* A list of projects as returned by `ListProjects`.

+  Usually the user won't specify such a list, but the user command may.

+* A flag `checks` that defaults to 1, meaning that potentially checks are performed.
+See `CheckForDropboxConflicts` for an example.

+  You may suppress such checks by passing a 0 as left argument.

+You may specify any of them or both, in any order.

-Returns the number of projects closed.
+Returns the number of projects closed as result.

 ## CreateOpenParms